-Tura What it looks like [ Luidence Туре What it looks like Evidence Immediate Includes teacher gathering feedback from teaching, including mini whiteboards, book work etc. Takes place in lessons with individuals or small groups Often given verbally to pupils for immediate action May involve use of a teaching assistant to provide support or further challenge May re-direct the focus of teaching or further challenge May include highlighting/ticks or annotations Lesson observations/learning walks Some evidence of annotations or use of marking code/highlighting Improvements evident in books, either through editing or future work Summary Takes place at the end of a lesson of activity Often involves whole groups or class Provides an opportunity for evaluation of learning in the lesson May take form of self or peer- assessment against an agreed set of criteria In some cases, may guide a teacher's further use of review feedback, focusing on areas of need Lesson observations/learning walks Some evidence of self - and peer-assessment Review Takes place away from the point of teaching May involve written comments/annotations for pupils to read/respond to Provides teachers with opportunities for assessment of understanding Leads to adaption of future lessons through planning, grouping or adaptation of tasks May lead to targets being set for pupils' future work, or immediate action Appropriate written comments in books to give future targets Marking sheets completed after each maths and writing lesson Adaptions to teaching sequences 'Scoop groups' taking place Lesson starters to address misconceptions/share good practice Summative Standardised and arithmetic tests to take place twice a year and marked by the class teacher.
+Туре What it looks like Evidence Immediate Includes teacher gathering feedback from teaching, including mini whiteboards, book work etc. Takes place in lessons with individuals or small groups Often given verbally to pupils for immediate action May involve use of a teaching assistant to provide support or further challenge May re-direct the focus of teaching or further challenge May include highlighting/ticks or annotations Lesson observations/learning walks Some evidence of annotations or use of marking code/highlighting Improvements evident in books, either through editing or future work Children know what they have to do to improve Summary Takes place at the end of a lesson of activity Often involves whole groups or class Provides an opportunity for evaluation of learning in the lesson May take form of self or peer- assessment against an agreed set of criteria In some cases, may guide a teacher's further use of review feedback, focusing on areas of need Lesson observations/learning walks Some evidence of self - and peer-assessment Children know what they have to do to improve Review Takes place away from the point of teaching May involve written comments/annotations for pupils to read/respond to Provides teachers with opportunities for assessment of understanding Leads to adaption of future lessons through planning, grouping or adaptation of tasks May lead to targets being set for pupils' future work, or immediate action Appropriate written comments in books to give future targets Marking sheets completed after each maths and writing lesson Adaptions to teaching sequences 'Scoop groups' taking place Lesson starters to address misconceptions/share good practice Summative Standardised and arithmetic tests to take place twice a year and marked by the class teacher.
 Results of this to populated on Insight for analysis Weekly times table quiz sheets to be completed by children Test analysis sheets to be completed by the class teachers to identify strengths and weaknesses in each core subject.
 Discussions to take place in pupil progress meetings